Publishing the “The Global Mobility Workbook”

 The Production Phase

 Once the manuscript was ready in April, we used it in practice already for workshops.
 A fresh perspective comes from readers, the feedback of learners, and the experience of working with the cases and the book.
 Also, each team member brings in a new perspective.
 One team member is responsible for English language edits, another one helps with captivating titles, and one member handles sales on social media platforms.
-I want to thank all my team members for working so diligently, especially over the last eight weeks.
+I want to thank all my team members for working diligently, especially over the last eight weeks.
 They helped turn the project into a work of art.
 I can be a pain sometimes, and they handled me well.

-I also think it is important to work in a structured manner and trust that every team member will do their best.
-So once the edits were done, I did not look at the content anymore, only verified that logic and structure were matching.
+I also think it is essential to work in a structured manner and trust that every team member will do their best.
+So, once the edits were done, I did not look at the content anymore, only verifying that logic and structure matched.
 I also have to admit that the last revision involved some improvisation.
-I was sitting at Newark airport, and because everything there is payable by credit card, I could not find a place to sit and eat.
-I’ve stopped keeping a credit card to stop myself from overspending.
-One of the few habits that help me as a solopreneur.
+I was sitting at Newark airport, and because everything there was payable by credit card, I could not find a place to sit and eat.
+I took out a small notebook and my iPhone and started to review the final draft of the manuscript.
+I managed to type down the result of my feedback into a Google Doc and share it with my graphic designer just before I boarded the plane.
+It was such a great collaboration that she could work on changes I requested while in the air.

 Pre-Launch Phase

 The good thing is that this is my third book launch, and by now, I know how these inner corruptors feel.
 I understand that many artists fear showing their work to the world.
-It’s the first time I called myself an “artist,” and the first time I changed my LinkedIn profile to say “author.”
-For me, this was a process of at least seven years, from blogging to publishing a book.
+It’s the first time I called myself an “artist” and the first time I changed my LinkedIn profile to say “author.”
+For me, this was a process of seven years, from blogging to publishing a book.

 The Devil is in the Detail